zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/ci_pipelines_for_github/_index.md

 ![Architecture](images/GithubGitlabWorkflow.png)

-Github will communicate with Gitlab via our GithubApp.
-When runners poll GitLab's api, GitLab will serialize the jobs including the GitHub repo location for the runner to fetch the code from.
+Github will communicate with Gitlab via our GithubApp available on the GitHub marketplace When runners poll GitLab's api, GitLab will serialize the jobs including the GitHub repo location for the runner to fetch the code from.
 Gitlab will then use Github's API to update the commit with the pipeline status.